Adam-Babangida/Adam-Babangida/README.md

 - 👋 Hi, I’m Adam Babangida
-- 👀 I’m interested in web development and python
+- 👀 I’m interested in building full stack applications
 - 💞️ I’m looking to collaborate on full stack projects
-- 📫 You can reach me via my email at adambabangida14@gmail.com
+- 📫 You can reach me via my email at adambabangida14@gmail.com or through my facebook account at Adam Babangida

 <!---
 Adam-Babangida/Adam-Babangida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.